mr-manuel/venus-os_dbus-serialbattery_docs/docs/troubleshoot/index.md

 ## Advanced section (VRM Portal)

-Check your graphs in Advanced section in your [VRM Portal](https://vrm.victronenergy.com/installation-overview) after selectiong your device.
+Check your graphs in Advanced section in your [VRM Portal](https://vrm.victronenergy.com/installation-overview) after selecting your device.

 You can use the graphs to look at your values over time.
 This makes finding values that change much easier.